2024 & 2025 Estate & Gift Tax - What are they and how do they work?

 Can my spouse use my lifetime exemption?

-If you're married, your spouse is entitled to a separate $13.61 million exemption and can inherit your unused lifetime exemption by filing an estate tax return on form 706.
+If you're married and pass away in 2025, your spouse is entitled to a separate $13.99 million exemption and can inherit your unused lifetime exemption by filing an estate tax return on form 706.

 Also, you can make direct payment on behalf of another person for medical expenses or tuition without counting any of these payments toward the annual gift or GST tax exclusions or lifetime estate tax exemption.